smart-data-lake/smart-data-lake/docs/Reference.md

 4. DAG exec: Execution of Actions, data is effectively (and only) transferred during this phase.

 ## Streaming
-You can execute any DAG in streaming mode by using commandline option `--streaming true`.
+You can execute any DAG in streaming mode by using commandline option `--streaming`.
 In streaming mode SDL executes the Exec-phase of the same DAG continuously, processing your data incrementally.
 SDL discerns between synchronous and asynchronous actions:
 - Synchronous actions are executed one after another in the DAG, they are synchronized with their predecessors and successors.